emcoglab/sensorimotor-distance-calculator/app/ui/help_text/neighbours.md

 Find nearest neighbours of a concept via its vector representation.
-Select the number of neighbours to find, optionally restrict to a maximum distance, and selec the distance type from the drop down.
+Select the number of neighbours to find, optionally restrict to a maximum distance, and select the distance type from the drop down.